MiracleLabs/MEANHack16Tutorials/README.md

-# MEANHack '16 Training - Code Packets(Coming Soon!)
+# MEANHack '16 Training - Code Packets

 MEANHack '16 is a 24-hour code-a-thon conducted as part of Digital Summit 2016 from December 16th-17th, 2016 in Visakhapatnam, AP.
 The code-a-thon is aimed at allowing students to build creative new applications focussed around Cloud, MEAN Stack, Cognitive, IoT and Mobile technologies.
 Students compete to build a working prototype of one of three applications that Miracle needs for 2017 to improve productivity and experience of its employees.